yellowduk/antidol/README.md

 | 🕒 Not Started | 🤖 **Judol Reporting Bot** | Log/report suspicious judi sites/apps | Requires moderation + abuse protection |

 > 💡 Not everything must be built.
 We experiment, test interest, and keep it simple.
 > 🧪 Note: The first four items have been built using Google AI Studio’s Vibe Coding.
-> They are currently in **testing & deployment prep**.*

 ---
 ## 📆 Development Link